 I did something colossally stupid this evening: Put up some pasta on the stove and then fell promptly asleep for a little while on the couch.
 Woke up to a terrible smell of natural gas.
 Found the water in the pot had spilled over and doused the flame of the burner it was cooking on.
 With the gas on high.
 It was probably like that for about 10 minutes or so.
 And now, four hours later, the house still has a strong-ish odor.
 Here is my question: does the smell indicate that gas is still present in the house, and if so, should I be concerned for the health and safety of my small children, who are sleeping a hallway away from the kitchen? [more inside]

 So finally, I decided to take the bold step and move on to a bigger and brighter future (Hopefully, anyway!).
-For the background, may I please ask you to go
+I decided to divorce, on the grounds that I deserve better. [more inside]

 My 4-year-old daughter is getting really into ballet.
 I've observed her standing in fifth position at home, on the train, etc. Is this going to screw up her musculoskeletal structure at some point?
 Should I prevent her from taking these highly-unnatural positions when not in the context of actual ballet practice?

 So, my 4year old can;t blow her nose.
 Any amount of explaining how to blow your nose does not seem to help her, though TBH I am not sure I am doing a good job as is it's difficult to describe it more than "just blow out through your nose".
 Is this something that can be taught?
 When do people usually figure it out?

 I'm going to be visiting New Orleans with my kids.
 We try to go every year and this trip we'll be staying around a month.
 I'd like to have a regular doctor or medical practice so that I don't need to visit a hospital emergency room for something minor.
 We have travel insurance, and most of our party will be US citizens.